Authur-p/Hng_Stage2/DOCUMENTATION.md

 ## Introduction

 This document provides detailed documentation for the Django CRUD REST API.
 The API allows you to manage user data, including creating, reading, updating, and deleting user records.
-It follows RESTful principles and provides secure authentication and authorization.

 Base URL
 ```bash